INSIDE: How to use a shower caddy as an outdoor vertical wall planter for small pots, urban gardening. Easy garden spring outdoor decor!

 Cover the metal shower caddy with a couple coats of spray paint in the color of your choosing.

 If the shower caddy has a soap dish, use all the [wo]manpower you have to cut through the metal using the wire snips.
 I will admit to uttering a few frustrated choice words.
-Clearly my every-other-day weight workout was not helping me!
+Clearly my every-other-day free weights workout was not helping me!

 We used a masonry drill bit to drill a hole through a brick wall and inserted a masonry screw.
 Select the drill bit and screw appropriate for where you will hang your shower caddy vertical planter.